SIRPLUS: THE JOURNEY OF THE MAN WHO LIVED WITHOUT MONEY

-To many of you, especially those who are German-speaking, and those who are following the anti-food waste movement a bit, I probably don’t have to introduce him: He is one of Germany’s biggest food activists, he went on a money strike, he’s written a book called “Happy Without Money”, given tons of talks, co-founded the platform foodsharing.de - and now founded an amazing new startup, Germany’s first food outlet called SirPlus.
+To many of you, especially those German-speakers and those who've been following the anti-food waste movement, I probably don’t have to introduce him: He is one of Germany’s biggest food activists, he went on a money strike, he’s written a book called “Happy Without Money”, given tons of talks, co-founded the platform foodsharing.de - and now founded an amazing new startup, Germany’s first food outlet called SirPlus.

 YES, you are right - I'm talking about Raphael Fellmer (@sirplus.de).

-Raphael and I only met last November at the re:Blog conference "re:MIND", that brought together around 100 influencers who care about sustainability, to discuss what sustainability actually means and how it could possibly work in big multinational companies...
+Raphael and I met in November 2017 at the "re:MIND" conference that brought together around 100 influencers who care about sustainability, to discuss what sustainability actually means and how it could possibly work in big multinational companies...

-Raphael gave this super inspiring talk, loaded with passion, emotion, gratitude and just so authentic and powerful… I think everyone was totally captured.
-He’s someone I truly admire for his values, his beliefs and his perseverance.
+Raphael gave a super inspiring talk, loaded with passion, emotion, gratitude and just so authentic and powerful… I think everyone was totally captured.
+He is someone I truly admire for his values, his beliefs and his perseverance.
 If everyone would be a little bit more like him, we could solve a lot of our world’s problems in no time.